|Copyright © 2004-2017 All rights reserved. Carol Palioudaki Living in Crete www.livingincrete.net

 For the category only of large/luxury villas "Τουριστικές επαύλεις" (No. 3 above): this is a special EOT / ESL licence

 which is simpler to obtain and allows for the owner to be able to rent for up to 13 weeks without the need for

 registering as a business in the tax

 office.
 A contract must be drawn up for each rental between the owner and client and deposited in the tax office.
 This

-income is taxed at a rate of 15% up to 12,000 euros and 33% over 12,000 euros, with no other business
+income is taxed at a rate of 15% up to 12,000 euros and 35% 12,001€ up to 35,000€, with no other business

 Shared Plot / Pool

 If your apartment/house is on a shared plot and shares a pool you can apply for an EOT licence on the condition that

 the other owners on the plot give their written permission / agreement.